buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/adding-bill-of-materials.md

 EOL
 ```

-We can also add an BOM entry for each dependency listed in `Gemfile.lock`.
+We can also add an SBOM entry for each dependency listed in `Gemfile.lock`.
 Here we use `jq` to add a new record to the `components` array in `bundler.sbom.cdx.json`:

 ```bash
 crubybom="${layersdir}/ruby.sbom.cdx.json"